sfc-gh-csharkey/Cortex_Agent_FSI_Examples/README.md

 ## How to deploy / use the code sample(s)

+This repository can deploy an investment research assistant agent.
+You can ask the agent questions and it can search news and query Snowflake tables related to research intelligence (research note, securities) and trade analytics (securities, trades, market_data)

 This repository assumes you have deployed
 1. Cortex Search Service [News_Search](https://github.com/sfc-gh-csharkey/Cortex_Search_FSI_Examples/tree/main/NEWS_SEARCH)
 2. Cortex Analyst [Research_Intelligence](https://github.com/sfc-gh-csharkey/Cortex_Analyst_FSI_Examples/tree/main/Research_Intelligence) and [Trading_Analytics](https://github.com/sfc-gh-csharkey/Cortex_Analyst_FSI_Examples/tree/main/Trading_Analytics)

-These search and analyst services are required because they will be tools the Cortex Analyst can call.
+These search and analyst services are required because they will be tools the research assistant agent can call.

+Once the dependencies are deployed run the SQL in the [investment_research_assistant.sql](https://github.com/sfc-gh-csharkey/Cortex_Agent_FSI_Examples/blob/main/investment_research_assistant.sql) file to deploy the agent.

+The agent can be invoked in different ways, an easy way to invoke it is via. the GUI in Snowsight.